 In the air cooled chillers, heat is being transported by a pressurised refrigerant, with changes in pressure and temperature.
 Fans have been provided to discharge heat into the environment.
 The protection of operating and maintenance personnel was central in the design of the air cooled chiller.
 Safety features have been included to prevent excessive pressure in the system.
 Sheet metal parts have been fitted to prevent inadvertent contact with (hot) pipes.
 The fans are equipped with protective grids and the electrical control panel is completely touch-proof.
-This excludes some parts operating at a safe voltage (< 24 Volt).
+This excludes some parts operating at a safe voltage (< 50 Volt).
 The service panels can only be opened using tools.

-Notwithstanding that the air cooled chillers are equipped with extensive safety and protection features, the up most care and attention is needed when carrying out operations on the machine.
+Notwithstanding that the air cooled chillers are equipped with extensive safety and protection features, the utmost care and attention is needed when carrying out operations on the machine.
+Furthermore, ear protection should be worn when working on or in the vicinity of the air cooled chillers.
+Operations on the cooling circuit or electrical equipment should be carried out by authorised personnel.